 Amelia works at Brashear High School, primarily with ESL classes, and Manchester Youth Development Center using aquaponics as an interactive system to equip students for their bright futures.

 Ashley is a Pittsburgh native and graduated from Penn State Behrend in Erie, Pa.
 After graduating, she started her professional career in events and was responsible for a wide range of duties including coordinating event logistics, supporting programs, managing correspondence, and publicizing events at the Pittsburgh Technology Council.
 This past summer, Ashley became an AmeriCorps KEYS Service Corps member and youth mentor.

 Ashley works at Perry High School and Propel Braddock Hills Middle School.
 Ashley hopes to do her part to shine light on TDC’s mission by working with students and getting them excited about the future.

 Sandy is new to Pittsburgh and has loved getting to explore this exciting city.
 She is a recent graduate of the University of Cincinnati with degrees in Environmental Studies and Anthropology.
 During her short time in Pittsburgh so far she has worked with CCI, an environmental consulting non-profit, where she worked to weatherize low income homes and plan/run energy education events.

-Sandy works at Environmental Charter School and Schiller STEAM Academy where she strives to fight inequity, empower youth, educate for the future, and geek out with excitement over how cool plants and natural science are.
+Sandy works at Schiller STEAM Academy, Manchester Academic Charter School, and Environmental Charter School where she strives to fight inequity, empower youth, educate for the future, and geek out with excitement over how cool plants and natural science are.